hirnlego/wreath/README.md

 ## API

 You should interact with the looper through the StereoLooper API.
 Take a look at stereo_looper.h, the methods are documented.

-## License

-Wreath uses the MIT license.

-It can be used in both closed source and commercial projects, and does not provide a warranty of any kind.

-For the full license, read the LICENSE file in the root directory.